4. Motion in 2D and 3D#

 import matplotlib.pyplot as plt

-r = 2.0
+r = 2.0 # radius in m

-c1 = 4.0
+c1 = 4.0 # speed-function constant in m/s

-c2 = 6.0
+c2 = 6.0 # speed-function constant in m*s

-# Speed and accelerations
+# Speed and acceleration components.

 v = c1 - c2/t**2

-a_c = v**2 / r
+a_c = v**2/r

-a_T = 12.0 / t**3
+a_T = 2*c2/t**3

-a_tot = np.sqrt(a_c**2 + a_T**2)
+a_total = np.sqrt(a_c**2 + a_T**2)

-# Minimal sketch
+# Minimal sketch.

-fig = plt.figure(figsize=(5,5), dpi=100)
+fig = plt.figure(figsize=(5, 5), dpi=100)

 ax = fig.add_subplot(111)

-ax.plot(x, y, 'k-', lw=1)
+ax.plot(x_circle, y_circle, 'k-', lw=1)

 ax.plot([r], [0], 'ko')